-A modular model splits out the core statements into smaller schedules, and conducts the calculations outside of the core statements.
-This allows focus to remain on the core statements, which can now be kept cleaner.
+A modular model splits out the core statements into smaller schedules and conducts the calculations outside of the core statements.
+This allows the focus to remain on the core statements, which can now be kept cleaner.
 Supporting schedules do all the calculations and dirty work.
 In a horizontal model, these supporting schedules may be placed on separate tabs from the core statements.

 Why use a modular model?

-Depending on the information needed, a modular model also allows new data, accounts or schedules to be added to the core statements easily.
+Depending on the information needed, a modular model also allows new data, accounts, or schedules to be added to the core statements easily.
 As opposed to having to create new lines and formulas within the core statements, the analyst can cleanly create a new schedule to calculate values for the new accounts.
 Then it becomes as simple as inserting a new line in the relevant core statements and referencing the new schedule.

 What schedules are used in modular models?

 The following are just some supporting schedules that support the core statements within a modular model:

 - PP&E and Depreciation Schedule

 - Stockholders Equity Schedule

 - Schedule of other long-term items